|

 reauthorized the “Individuals with Disabilities

-Education Act” [IDEA] in 1997, and in so doing,
+Education Act” [IDEA] in 1997, and again in 2004 and

-legislated greater parental involvement in the
+legislated and emphasized greater parental involvement in the

 education of children with disabilities, finding: